Hongiee2/Hongiee2.github.io/aboutme.md

 ---
 layout: page
-title: About me
+title: Kihong Kim
 subtitle: Machine Learning / Creative Coding
 ---

-Hi, My name is **Hongiee** Kihong Kim.
-You can call me **Hongiee**.
 I'm currently studying at **Gwangju Institute of Science and Technology**, where I'm exploring **Generative Models** to re-create the visual world.

 I enjoy creating meaningful projects, which help humans be creative with technology.

 In the future, I want to work on projects, such as **media art**, **interactive installations**.

-In my free time, I usually ~~listen Music, watch Netflix~~.
-So, if you are interested in .
-Please talk to me Later.

-### Education
+### 🙋‍♂️ Education
 - M.S. in **Gwangju Institute of Science and Technology**, Gwangju, Korea (2020 ~ Present)
   - Cognition & Intelligence Lab
 - B.S. in **Sejong University**, Seoul, Korea (2014 ~ 2020)